 The Public Transport Authority is investing in Perth’s future rail transport needs with a major upgrade of its radio system.

-- Late-2016 – EOI tender process begins
+- February 2017 – EOI tender process began

-- 2017-2018 – Design and Early Works
+- Mid-late 2018 – Design and early works

-- 2018-2020 – Construction and fit out
+- 2019-2020 – Construction and fit out

 - During 2020 – Testing and commissioning

-- Late 2020 – New system introduced
+- Early 2021 – New system introduced